yangelis/example_DA_study/README_new.md

 Jobs can be efficiently stored and parallelized using the [Tree Maker](https://github.com/xsuite/tree_maker) package, while collider generation and particle tracking harnesses the power of [X-Suite](https://github.com/xsuite/xsuite).

-:information: If you do not need to do parametric scans, this repository is probably not what you're looking for.
+ℹ️ If you do not need to do parametric scans, this repository is probably not what you're looking for.
 ## Installation instructions

 The simplest way to start is to clone the repository and install the dependencies using conda: